My Rock Tumbler's Motor is Hot! Is That Normal?

 If a motor on a rock tumbler begins to overheat, you will likely smell it.
 Overheating motors often emit an odor of hot plastic, hot oil, or something burning.
 If you experience this odor, do not touch the tumbler.
 Instead check the outlet where the tumbler is plugged in.

 If you see smoke coming from the outlet, or the if outlet plastic is deformed, or if the wall is hot, do not touch the plug.
 Instead, leave the building and contact someone who can help right away.
 Call 911 if you do not have immediate help from someone who is trained to evaluate this situation.
 (We have never experienced this situation and have never heard of it occurring with any of our customers.)

 If you don't see smoke, deformed plastic, or feel heat around the outlet or the plug, then unplug the tumbler and allow it to cool.
 After it is cool, try plugging it back in and see if the motor will run.
-If it runs, then unplug it, use compressed air to blow the dust out of the inside of the motor, wipe the motor with a clean cloth, oil the motor, and clean the area around the tumbler - your goal is to rid the area of dust that might be inhaled by the motor.
-Then, when you start using the tumbler again, keep a close watch on it to make sure that it is running normally.
-If your motor fails to run after plugging it in, then you likely need a new motor.
+If it runs, then unplug it, use compressed air to blow the dust out of the inside of the motor, wipe the motor with a clean cloth, and lubricate the tumbler.
+Inspect your tumbler's bearings and rollers to make sure that they are in good condition - we have pages for most Thumler's Tumblers that sell replacement parts.
+Also, this is a good time to clean the area around the tumbler - your goal is to rid the area of dust that might be inhaled by the motor.

 Things That Can Cause Overheating